Warbo/chriswarbo-net/blog/2024-02-25-sk_logic_in_egglog_1.md

 ## A trivial example ##

-Let's define a very simple datatype called `Expr`, containing just two sorts
+Let's define a very simple datatype called `Expr`, containing values of just two
-value:
+forms:

  - A constant value `C`
  - A function `Id` applied to some other `Expr` (like `(Id C)`{.scheme},